 This healthfulness connotations help to allay the individual’s principal reason for not buying chocolate: it’s not good for you as it has a high sugar and fat content.

 The origins of the full English are more recent than you might expect.

-Historically the classic English breakfast pairing was bacon and eggs.
-Bacon was the staple meat for hundreds of years, and eggs were available in most peasant homes each morning.
+Historically, the classic English breakfast pairing was bacon and eggs.
+Bacon was the staple meat for the agricultural class for hundreds of years, and eggs were available in most homes each morning.
 As late as the 1950s, an “English breakfast” was shorthand for bacon and eggs.